Kunals0612/System-Design/README.md

 3. **Accuracy**:
    - Ensuring precise geospatial data is critical for applications like navigation.

+# Database Migration

+Database migration refers to the process of transferring data from one database to another.
+It can also involve changing the database's structure, schema, or management system.
+This process is often performed when organizations update their systems, adopt new technologies, or scale their applications.

+## Common Reasons for Database Migration
+- **Upgrading Database Systems**: Moving to a newer version or a more advanced database management system (DBMS).
+- **Switching DBMS**: Transitioning between database providers (e.g., from MySQL to PostgreSQL).
+- **Cloud Migration**: Moving on-premises databases to cloud platforms like AWS, Azure, or Google Cloud.
+- **Performance Improvement**: Optimizing for speed, scalability, and better resource utilization.
+- **Consolidation**: Combining multiple databases into one to simplify data management.
+- **Business Expansion**: Accommodating growing datasets or internationalization.

+## Key Steps in Database Migration
+1. **Assessment and Planning**:
+   - Understand the source and target database systems.
+   - Evaluate compatibility, schema differences, and potential challenges.
+   - Develop a migration plan, including timelines and rollback strategies.

+2. **Schema Migration**:
+   - Map and translate the schema (tables, indexes, constraints, etc.) from the source to the target database.
+   - Use tools or scripts to create the schema in the new database.

+3. **Data Migration**:
+   - Extract data from the source database.
+   - Transform data (if needed) to match the target schema.
+   - Load data into the target database using tools, scripts, or ETL (Extract, Transform, Load) pipelines.

+4. **Testing and Validation**:
+   - Verify data integrity and consistency between the source and target databases.
+   - Test queries, transactions, and application functionality against the new database.

+5. **Switching Over**:
+   - Redirect applications and users to the new database.
+   - Monitor for performance issues or errors during the transition.

+6. **Post-Migration Monitoring**:
+   - Check for unexpected behavior, missing data, or schema mismatches.
+   - Optimize the database for performance in the new environment.

+## Tools for Database Migration
+- **Open Source Tools**:
+  - pgLoader, Flyway, Liquibase, and Apache Sqoop.
+- **Cloud-Specific Tools**:
+  - AWS Database Migration Service (DMS), Google Database Migration Service, Azure Database Migration Service.

+## Challenges
+- **Downtime**: Ensuring minimal disruption to applications during migration.
+- **Data Loss**: Preventing loss or corruption during the migration.
+- **Compatibility**: Handling differences in data types, formats, or schema structures.
+- **Performance Issues**: Maintaining system performance post-migration.

+By addressing these challenges and following a well-structured plan, database migration can enable businesses to evolve and adapt to modern technologies.

 4. **Integration**:
    - Combining spatial data with other datasets can be complex.